weizheng1910/Learning-Notes/Webpack.md

+# Very brief summary of Webpack and Webpacker

 ## What is Webpack
 Webpack is a module bundler.
 It resolves dependencies between different files, by converting them into modules, and then executing them at the right time in the correct scope.